alicenguyen-qut/awsgenaihackathon/README.md

 Chronic disease driven by poor diet is one of the most preventable crises of our time.
 According to the World Health Organization, unhealthy diets contribute to **11 million deaths globally each year**, making it the single largest risk factor for disease burden worldwide *(GBD Diet Collaborators, The Lancet, 2019)*.
 In Australia, **66% of adults are overweight or obese**, with poor nutrition cited as a primary driver *(AIHW, 2024)* - and only **4% of Australian adults** meet the recommended daily vegetable intake *(AIHW, 2024)*.
 Poor diet costs the Australian healthcare system an estimated **$6 billion per year** in direct costs *(AIHW, Australian Burden of Disease Study, 2022)*.

 The intent to eat better is not the problem.
 Research consistently shows that **most people who begin a healthy eating plan struggle to sustain it long-term** - not from lack of motivation, but from the cognitive and logistical burden of maintaining it *(Teixeira et al., IJBNPA, 2015)*.
 Meal planning takes 2–3 hours per week.
-A dietitian costs $100–$400 per session.
+A dietitian costs ~200 AUD for a session  *(Vively, 2024)*.
 Calorie tracking apps require manual entry for every meal.
 The tools are fragmented, generic, and exhausting.

 ### Who Is This For: